The University of Iowa

 Disclaimer: EyeRounds.org and its authors have no financial interest in this device.
 For official device instructions and further details, please visit the manufacturer’s website at www.diaton-tonometer.com.

-Suggested citation format: Risma J, Tehrani S, Fingert JH, Alward WLM, Kwon YH.
+Risma J, Tehrani S, Fingert JH, Alward WLM, Kwon YH.
 Diaton Tonometry: A Video Tutorial.
 Eyerounds.org.
-February 14, 2014; Available from: http://eyerounds.org/tutorials/diaton-tonometry.htm.
+February 14, 2014; Available from: https://eyerounds.org/tutorials/diaton-tonometry.htm.